LambdAurora/AurorasDecorations/wiki/blackboards.md

 You also can erase a single pixel with paper.

-A blackboard can be glow in the dark if a glow ink sac is used on it, to stop the glow a normal ink sac can be used.
+A blackboard can glow in the dark if a glow ink sac is used on it, to stop the glow a normal ink sac can be used.

 Once you are satisfied with your drawing you can use wax it using honeycomb, either by right-clicking it or by using a smithing table.
 Waxed blackboards are made uneditable.